The Karate Kid (franchise): Cultural influence

 The series has been credited for popularizing Karate in the United States.

 In other media

 Broadway

 In January 2020, a Broadway musical adaptation of The Karate Kid was revealed to be in development.
 Amon Miyamoto serves as director, with an accompanying novel being written by the original film's screenwriter Robert Mark Kamen.
 Drew Gasparini serves as the lyricist and composer of the score, while Keone & Mari Madrid choreograph the play.
 Kumiko Yoshii, Michael Wolk serve as producers, with The Kinoshita Group.
 The cast includes Jovanni Sy as Mr. Miyagi, John Cardoza as Daniel LaRusso, Kate Baldwin as Lucille LaRusso, Alan H. Green as John Kreese, Jake Bentley Young as Johnny Lawrence, Jetta Juriansz as Ali Mills and Luis-Pablo Garcia as Freddie Fernandez.
-The opening date has yet to be announced.
+The musical debuted in St. Louis in June 2022.

 Merchandise

 The film spawned a franchise of related items and memorabilia such as action figures, head bands, posters, and T-shirts.
 A novelization was written by B. B. Hiller and published in 1984.
 The novel had a scene that was in the rehearsal when Daniel encounters Johnny during school at lunch.
 Also at the end, there was a battle between Miyagi and Kreese in the parking lot after the tournament which was the original ending for the film and used as the beginning of The Karate Kid Part II.
 Hiller would also write novelizations for the second and third films.
 A storybook based on the second film, written by Christopher Brown, was also released.
 On May 7, 2019, The Karate Kid: The Classic Illustrated Storybook was published by Quirk Books under their Pop Classics series.
 It retold the events of the first film with art by Kim Smith.

 In 2015, toy company Funko revived The Karate Kid action figures.
 Two versions of character Daniel Larusso, a version of character Johnny Lawrence and a version of Mr. Miyagi were part of the line.
 The toys were spotted at retailers Target and Amazon.com.

 In 2021 and 2022, the toy company Playmates Toys released a series of crossover Teenage Mutant Ninja Turtles Vs. Cobra Kai two packs which featured two action figures, one character from each respective franchise, in opposition to each other.

 In 2023, the toy company Hasbro released a series of Power Rangers X Cobra Kai crossover action figures that tied characters of both franchises together.
 Cobra Kai characters like Daniel Larusso and Johnny Lawrence wore ninja outfits similar to the Ninjetti/Ninja Mode costumes from Mighty Morphin Power Rangers' 1995 film and third season, while Putty Patrollers wore skeleton Halloween costumes like those worn by the Cobra Kai gang as seen in the first Karate Kid film.

 In 2023, Asmodee released the board game Cobra Kai: Road to Victory.